send

 $data

 The data to be sent.
-If a protocol is specified when initializing the Worker class, the protocol's encode method will be automatically called to complete the protocol packing and send it to the client.
+If a protocol was specified when initializing the Worker class, the protocol's encode method will be automatically called, and the data will be sent to the client after being packaged.

 $raw